-Another point of contention is the provision in the law that reads: ‘The state views the development of Jewish settlement as a national value and will act to encourage and promote its establishment and consolidation’.
+Another point of contention is the provision in the law that reads: ‘The state views the development of Jewish settlement as a national value and will act to encourage and promote its establishment and consolidation.’
 Although this is a watered-down version of the original language, the vague wording could serve to legitimize Jewish-only communities, opponents warn.

 Others argue that the law is effectively entrenching Jewish identity while undermining democracy.
 Specifically, the law omits any mention of equality.
-This runs counter to the country’s 1948 Declaration of Independence, which promises ‘complete equality of social and political rights for all [Israel’s] inhabitants’, regardless of their religion, race or gender.
+This runs counter to the country’s 1948 Declaration of Independence, which promises ‘complete equality of social and political rights for all [Israel’s] inhabitants,’ regardless of their religion, race, or gender.

 The only point on which both proponents and critics of the law agree is that its passing marks a pivotal moment in the country’s history.

 Israel has sought to establish its identity as a Jewish and a democratic state since it was founded.
-In 2003, the Orr Commission admitted that the Arab minority has long been discriminated against.
+However, in 2003, the Orr Commission admitted that the Arab minority has long been discriminated against.
 The new law reflects the growing ultra-nationalism in the government, echoing the rise of populist movements in Europe and elsewhere.

 Dan Meridor, former deputy prime minister, explained, “Populism is spreading all around the world – in Austria, Turkey, even in the US.
 After World War II, there was a strong movement toward human rights and democracy.
 However, today there is a return of nationalism and religion, particularly the return of religion in politics.
 Including in Israel.”
 He added: “There are no longer parties or parliamentarians and journalists between the leader and the masses.
-Today, the leader talks to them directly via social networks, via tweets, and the communication has turned shallow and emotional, not intelligent.”
+Today, the leader speaks to them directly via social networks, via tweets, and the communication has turned shallow and emotional, not intelligent.”